Image

 If you are checking the correct place but this error message still appears, it may be a mistake in the way the module/course is modeled in campusnet.
 Please contact Educational Resource Planning to find the error and fix it.

 Generally, a student is automatically added into the exam list/grading list when he registers for the course or module.
-In some cases, this does not happen due to an incorrect registration or a change in the student’s study status, and in some cases it is unfortunately not technically possible to fix.
+In some cases, this does not happen due to an incorrect registration or a change in the student’s study status.
 If you have grades for students who don’t appear in the list, please send them to Registrar Services for investigation.
 If the student was eligible to take this examination, we will make sure the grade is considered.
+Please note that retakers from previous years will be visible in the grade list from their year, not in the current one (see above).

 Please indicate them to us.
 We will make sure they are taken out of future exam lists and need to retake the module from scratch.